Connect with others who understand.

 • Rapid heartbeat

-Coping With Anxiety and Bipolar 1 Disorder
+Treating Anxiety and Bipolar 1 Disorder

 The main treatments for anxiety include psychotherapy (talk therapy) and medications.
-You may also make some lifestyle changes to help you manage underlying anxiety that can contribute to mania in bipolar 1 disorder.
+You may also make some lifestyle changes to help you manage underlying anxiety that can contribute to mania in bipolar 1 disorder:

 Psychotherapy

-In psychotherapy, you’ll work with a licensed mental health professional (such as a psychologist or a psychiatrist) to talk through the causes and symptoms of anxiety.
 The most popular and effective psychotherapy used to treat anxiety disorders is cognitive behavioral therapy (CBT).
 In CBT, your therapist will help you find the thoughts driving your anxiety and give you the tools to replace them with helpful thoughts based on logic.
-You may also do exposure therapy, which helps you learn to confront triggering situations with more confidence.
+You may also do exposure therapy, which helps you learn to confront triggering situations.

 Medications

-Your doctor or psychiatrist may also recommend medications — such as antidepressants — as a way to help treat anxiety.
+Your doctor or psychiatrist may also recommend medications, such as antidepressants, as a way to help treat anxiety.
 You may also be taking mood stabilizers or antipsychotics to help treat your bipolar 1 disorder.
 Living with the two conditions may change how well you respond to certain medications, so your doctor may have to adjust dosing or find the right combination that works for you.
 Fortunately, there are several treatment options available.

 Managing Manic Episodes